-It feels "as if" I'm dragging my body and mind through quick sand.
+It sometimes feels "as if" I'm dragging my mind and body through quick sand.

 Writing that sentence releases tears.

 I haven't written about many things because they are still too close to my heart.

 I don't know why, but emotional processing seems to take me forever.

 And silent, as well.